 What is a Mouth Swab Drug Test?

-A saliva test won’t trigger positive results if you smoked weed in the distant past, it will only provide accurate results for the immediate past.
+A saliva test won’t trigger positive results if you smoked weed in the distant past.
+It will only provide accurate results for the immediate past.
 If you smoked a blunt last week, in all likelihood, it’s not going to trigger a positive oral swab.
 But if you smoked a blunt over lunch, a mouth swab will pick up traces of the lingering THC molecules.

 Before you can understand how to pass a mouth swab drug test, you’ll need to grasp the underlying premise.
 Before your test, a designated collector (an employee or a third-party drug testing company), will open a new, sealed test kit.
-The kit includes a collection device, the testing chamber with a liquid solution, and a results indicator.
+The kit includes a collection device, a testing chamber with a liquid solution, and a results indicator.

 The Science Behind an Oral Swab Drug Test

 No matter what drug test you are subjected to, they all work under the same premise.
 All tests collect organic material (urine, blood, hair, or saliva) and confirm whether or not the specified compound (THC, cocaine, heroin, or other metabolites) has surpassed the test limit.
 For example, a test may confirm if there is more than 50 ng/ml of THC in the tested sample.
 More?
-That qualifies a positive test.
+That qualifies as a positive test.

 Abstain from Drugs – All of Them